 Total of people that favorited this listing

-Rancho Delicioso is an extensive Costa Rica eco-village offering a week-long retreat with three of everyone's most favorite things: surfing, permaculture, and yoga!
+Awaken your spirit!
+Rancho Delicioso is an extensive Costa Rica eco-village offering a week-long retreat with surfing, yoga, and a variety of optional courses on their organic farm.
 The location, on the Southern Nicoya Peninsula between the towns of Santa Teresa and Malpais, is perfect for surfing.
 There are dozens of great beaches within a short drive in almost every direction, and surfers from around the world come here for this reason.
 This holiday will be one of the coolest things you ever do.
 They also have less expensive, non-surfing options too, so inquire about that if you're interested

 Rancho Delicioso has “River Palace”, which is one of the most remarkable structures built in Costa Rica.
 It’s over 70 feet tall (22 meters) built over the center of the convergence of three small river valleys.
 There are three elevated bridges to get to it, and inside are three floors.